As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • May affect one or both eyes

 There is no treatment needed for nuclear sclerosis.
-Dogs generally don’t experience loss of vision from this condition.
+Dogs generally don’t experience loss of vision from this condition, and it is considered a normal part of aging.

 6. Cholesterol deposits on the cornea

-Round or oval-shaped white to grayish-white spots in your dog’s eye may be due to deposits of cholesterol in the cornea.
-It may be due to an inherited condition, elevated blood cholesterol levels, or corneal degeneration.
+Round or oval-shaped white to grayish-white spots in your dog’s eye may be due to deposits of cholesterol in the cornea (view pictures).
+These deposits may be due to an inherited condition, elevated blood cholesterol levels, or corneal degeneration (common in senior dogs).
 Symptoms include:

 • Usually, only one eye is affected